muhammadsalah/Blockchain-weekends/README.md

 • Configtxlator: this binary transforms the proto buffer block into a readable language, and allows us to manipulate the blocks in blockchain.

+From the scripts folder run the generate script in terminal 1:

+	./generate.sh

 ##							Running the environment														##
 Please notice that we are going to need 4 terminal windows in order to apply this Lab.